raquo/Airstream/README.md

 ## Documentation

-The provided documentation is a high level overview that occasionally dives into gritty details for things that are hard to figure on your own.
+The provided documentation is a high level overview that occasionally dives into gritty details for things that are hard to figure out on your own.
 It is not a full replacement to discovering available methods by reading the code (which is quite simple, and has comments) or simply with an IDE's autocomplete functionality.

 This documentation is not an introduction to functional reactive programming.
 Instead, it explains the specifics of one library.
 I therefore assume basic knowledge of streams and observables here.
 If you need a primer on standard reactive programming, consider [this guide](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) by André Staltz or its [video adaptation](https://egghead.io/courses/introduction-to-reactive-programming).